Learn About Lompoc’s Past, Present and Future at State of The City Luncheon

 Cost for the luncheon is $25 for chamber members, $35 for prospective members.
 Registration for the luncheon is due by Friday, March 29.

-The State of the City will also be recorded by TAP TV and available for viewing online on the cty of Lompoc website following the event.
+The State of the City will also be recorded by TAP TV and available for viewing online on the city of Lompoc website following the event.

 — Marlee Bedford for Lompoc Valley Chamber of Commerce & Visitors Bureau.